wanx-troopers/wanx-troopers.github.io/ovi.md

 Kijai has quantised to fp8_e4m3fn.
 Set length to 314 frames in `WanVideo Empty MMAuidio Latents`.

+Note: 10 sec v1.1 model can generate 10 sec clips only.
+5 sec clips can be generated via a separate .safetensors v1.1 ovi file.

 ## Kijai's Support For Ovi

 There is a sample workflow in Kijai's repository.
 Wiring: